Are you interested in establishing a dermatology research interest but find challenges in your home country?

-The Diversity and Global Health Committee of the European Society for Dermatological Research (ESDR) is offering opportunities for dermatology and skin science trainees in Egypt, Jordan, South Africa, Tunisia and Thailand to apply for travel awards to attend the 51st Annual Meeting of the ESDR, Amsterdam 28 September to 1 October, 2022.
+The ESDR Global Health Mentoring Committee is offering opportunities for dermatology and skin science trainees in lower/middle income countries (LMI)* to apply for travel awards to attend the 54th Annual Meeting of the ESDR, Antwerp, 10-13 September 2025.
 This is part of the ESDR’s initiative in Global Health.

 Goals